Ishmeetkour/prayog/README.md

 Feel free to reach out to us for any questions or feedback.
 Happy coding!

-**Prayog - Ignite Creativity, Share Knowledge!**
+**Prayog - Ignite Creativity, Share Knowledge!** this is a copy project not made by me